 Proving Negligence

 To successfully pursue a product liability claim, it is crucial to understand and prove the elements of negligence.
 In such cases, liability can be established through several legal theories, including tortious misrepresentation, breach of warranty, strict liability, or negligence1.
-When focusing on negligence, there are five key elements that must be satisfied: duty, breach, causation (both actual and proximate), and damages.
+When focusing on negligence, five key elements must be satisfied: duty, breach, causation (actual and proximate), and damages.
 Firstly, you need to demonstrate that the manufacturer owed a duty of care to the consumer.
 Secondly, it must be shown that the manufacturer breached this duty by failing to meet reasonable safety standards.
 Thirdly, this breach must be the actual cause of the injury, meaning the injury would not have occurred but for the breach.
-Fourthly, proximate cause must be established, showing that the injuries were a foreseeable result of the breach.
+Fourthly, a proximate cause must be established, showing that the injuries were a foreseeable result of the breach.
 Lastly, actual damages must be proven, indicating that real harm was suffered by the plaintiff due to the negligent act.
-Proving these elements comprehensively is essential to holding any party within the product's distribution chain accountable, whether it be the manufacturer, distributor, or retailer.
+Proving these elements comprehensively is essential to holding any party within the product's distribution chain accountable, whether the manufacturer, distributor, or retailer.

 Contact Greene Broillet & Wheeler

 Understanding the elements of a product liability claim is essential to securing the compensation you deserve.
-At Greene Broillet & Wheeler, we have extensive experience in handling complex product liability cases.
+At Greene Broillet & Wheeler, we have extensive experience handling complex product liability cases.
 Our team is dedicated to helping you navigate the legal process and achieve a successful outcome.
-Contact us today to schedule a consultation and let us help you hold the responsible parties accountable.
+Contact us today to schedule a consultation, and let us help you hold the responsible parties accountable.